ainagari/ainagari.github.io/index.md

 <img align="left" style="padding-right: 30px" src="pic_mx.jpg">

-I'm a third-year PhD student at the TLP group of the LIMSI lab, in Orsay, France, under the supervision of Marianna Apidianaki and Alexandre Allauzen.
+I'm a 4th year PhD student at the TLP group of the LISN lab (former LIMSI), in Orsay, France, under the supervision of Marianna Apidianaki and Alexandre Allauzen.
 My thesis is part of the ANR [MultiSem](https://sites.google.com/view/multisem/home) project.

 My broad research area is Natural Language Processing, and more concretely I am working on Computational Lexical Semantics with a focus on the adaptation of linguistic representations to semantic properties of words.